ucam-department-of-psychiatry/camcops/docs/source/user/client_using.rst

 address of the CamCOPS server and the unique access key for your patient.
 These should have been given to you by the clinician or researcher associated with the study you are participating in.
-If you have an Android phone or tablet you may have been emailed a web address that you can use to register your patient with the server.
-For this to work, you will need to open the link from the email on your phone.
+If you have an Android phone or tablet you may have been emailed a web address (beginning http://camcops/) that you can use to register your patient with the server without having to enter these details.
+You will need to have the email on the same phone or tablet where the CamCOPS app is installed and open the link in a web browser (e.g. Google Chrome) from the email.

 On the main menu you will see a list of tasks that you need to complete and the date by which you need to complete them.
 You can start a task by